mongodb/docs/source/includes/mongodb-compatibility-table-rust.rst

 .. note::

-   The Rust driver is currently missing some features such as explicit sessions which prevents you from creating transactions and ensuring causal consistency.
+   The Rust driver is currently missing some features, which are noted below.
    We plan to make this driver consistent with our other drivers in the future.

 .. list-table::
    :header-rows: 1